 If you still have the energy you can visit the Grassmarket area at night which is full of restaurants and pubs.

 Things to Do in Edinburgh in 3 Days – The 3rd and last one

 The last day of your 3 days in Edinburgh is going to be dedicated to visiting a museum and a palace to learn more about Scotland’s history, and also some outdoor activities.

-After the museum you can visit The Palace of Holyrioodhouse.
+After the museum, you can visit The Palace of Holyroodhouse.
 The Queen’s official residence in Scotland is a very nice palace and offers free audio guides.

-After visiting those places, I highly recommend that you go to Holyrood Park and hike to Arthur’s seat, an extinct volcano in Edinburgh.
+After visiting those places, I highly recommend that you go to Holyrood Park and hike Arthur’s Seat, an extinct volcano in Edinburgh.